postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 Certain aspects necessitate modifying the target type to implement a new interface.
 This can only be achieved by using the programmatic advising API.

 ## Step 1.
-Call IAdviceFactory.ImplementInterface
+Call AdviserExtensions.ImplementInterface

-Within your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, invoke the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method.
+Within your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, invoke the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method.

 You might need to pass a value to the <xref:Metalama.Framework.Aspects.OverrideStrategy> parameter to cope with the situation where the target type, or any of its ancestors, already implements the interface.
 The most common behavior is `OverrideStrategy.Ignore`, but the default value is `OverrideStrategy.Fail` consistently with other advice kinds.